apache/myfaces-homepage/tobago/tobago-vm/README.md

 ## Administration

-How to become root access is described on the
+How to become root access (OTP) is described on the [Apache site](https://reference.apache.org/committer/opie).
-[Apache site](https://reference.apache.org/committer/opie).

 ## Updates of the demo applications